 The applicable timeframe for voluntary liquidations varies based on the complexity of the company’s affairs but generally takes around 12 months to be finalised considering the steps to be seen in terms of local legislation.

 At PwC, we excel in delivering top-tier assistance with Maltese voluntary liquidations, ensuring a seamless and professional experience.
-Our seasoned team is dedicated to supporting you and the Liquidator at every stage of the liquidation process.
+Whether regular or simplified, our seasoned team is dedicated to supporting all parties at every stage of the voluntary liquidation process.

 Reach out to us today to learn more about how our services can benefit you.